 9. Talk to your therapist about wanting to stop therapy…and share in a final goodbye.

-It is very common for clients to “ghost” their therapist—i.e., for the client to suddenly stop coming to therapy, ‘disappearing’ without any forewarning.
-I don’t blame clients for doing this.
-Stopping any time is well within the rights of the client, and no explanation is needed to stop therapy.
-That said, given the unique nature of the therapist-client relationship, I strongly believe that the client can get the most out of therapy by using therapy to practice having a final goodbye—to practice expressing appreciation to someone you may never see again, particularly someone with whom you have shared a part of life; to reflect on the past together, including lessons learned; to reflect on the future and what may lie ahead; to practice being in the moment with someone with whom we have little time left.
-We will often find ourselves in situations like this.
-I’d therefore recommend you to also use therapy to practice having this type of final farewell in a meaningful, heartfelt way.
-Laugh if you need to.
-Cry if you need to.
-Share in a moment of silence.
-Let the feeling deepen.
-Don’t miss the change to say a final goodbye, honoring the time well spent together.
+It is very common for clients to “ghost” their therapist—i.e., to suddenly stop coming to therapy and ‘disappearing’ without any indication or forewarning.
+In some ways, this is very normal.
+We do this to our dentists, optometrist, chiropractor, and so on.
+Further, stopping therapy any time is indeed well within the rights of the client, and no explanation is needed.
+That said, there’s something that is different about the relationship with one’s therapist, probably given the degree of personal, private, and honest conversations shared with your therapist for the betterment of your future.
+Given this unique client-therapist relationship, I strongly believe that you, as the client, can get the most out of therapy by using therapy to practice having a final goodbye—to practice reflecting on the past together, including lessons learned; and reflecting on and planning for the future for what may lie ahead; to also express appreciation to each other; to be present with someone who you may never see again.
+I believe we will often find ourselves in situations like this—saying goodbye to close people in our lives.
+I’d therefore recommend you to use therapy to engage in this type of final farewell in a meaningful, heartfelt way.
+Don’t miss the chance to say a final goodbye, honoring the time well spent together.

 10. Don’t underestimate your progress, and never give up.